jbsohn/lokey-ym2149-tools/README.md

 - **[`ym2149`](https://crates.io/crates/ym2149)**: Provides the cycle-accurate Yamaha YM-2149 PSG emulator core.
 - **[`ym2149-common`](https://crates.io/crates/ym2149-common)**: Outlines player traits and frequency helper types.
-- **[`ym2149-ym-replayer`](https://crates.io/crates/ym2149-ym-replayer)**: Performs loader, parser, and decompressed vbl-sync playback logic for legacy Atari ST `.ym` music formats.
+- **[`ym2149-ym-replayer`](https://crates.io/crates/ym2149-ym-replayer)**: Performs loader, parser, and decompressed vbl-sync playback logic for Atari ST `.ym` music formats.

 We extend our deep gratitude to the authors of these crates for providing the cycle-accurate emulation engine that powers the real-time auditioning tools in this codebase.